UCL-CCS/TIES_MD/TIES_MD/doc/source/tutorial.rst

     `setup` will prep the output directories and `class` will halt the program after the construction of the TIES class, this can be used in testing or advanced analysis.

+    [--replica_mask=None]
+    Comma separated list of integers.
+These specify what alchemical windows the current instance of TIES OpenMM should run.
+By default all windows will be run.

+    [--windows_mask=None]
+    Comma separated list of integers.
+These specify what alchemical windows the current instance of TIES OpenMM should run.
+By default all windows will be run.

     # Below are OpenMM specific options, these are silently ignored for NAMD runs.

     [--devices=0]
     A comma separated list of integers which tells TIES OpenMM which GPUs to run on.
 If multiple GPUs are specified then TIES OpenMM will parallelize requested replicas over the available GPUs.

-    [--node_id=0]
-    An int which will be used to generate the names of output files.
-Should be used if many independent replicas of the same simulation are run on different nodes to ensure output is writen to unique location.

-    [--windows_mask=None]
-    Comma separated list of integers.
-These specify what alchemical windows the current instance of TIES OpenMM should run.
-By default all windows will be run.

-    [--periodic=1]
-    A value of 1 sets the simulation box as periodic a value of 0 sets the simulation box as non-periodic.

 Simulation Preparation